giacomettisss/Books-I-read/README.md

 :--|:--|:--:
-1 | 🟢  Read   | Think Python: How to Think Like a Computer Scientist 2 | 🟢  Read   | Data Science from Scratch: First Principles with Python 4 | 🔵 Reading | Learning MySQL and MariaDB
+1 | 🟢  Read   | Think Python: How to Think Like a Computer Scientist 2 | 🟢  Read   | Data Science from Scratch: First Principles with Python 3 | 🟢  Read   | Getting Started with SQL: A Hands-On Approach for Beginners 4 | 🔵 Reading | Learning MySQL and MariaDB
 3 | ⚪️ Reading | Django 4 by example
 5 | ⚪️ On Hold | Serious Python: Black-Belt Advice on Deployment, Scalability, Testing, and More